 Parodied in Blackadder Goes Forth.
 Blackadder and Baldrick crash behind German lines and are captured during World War I. The Red Baron tells them that rather than have them shot, they're going to be sent to a convent to teach home economics to girls.
 "For a man of action such as yourself, the humiliation will be unbearable!"
 The punishment doesn't seem like such a bad thing to Blackadder.

 Gus Fring from Breaking Bad does this to Hector Salamanca, keeping him alive and visiting him every time he kills someone related to Salamanca.
 Made worse by the fact that Salamanca can only move his finger.
+Unlike most examples on this page, this backfires BIG TIME.

 In Once Upon a Time, Snow White is in a major Heroic BSOD and shows signs of being a Death Seeker.
-She goes to Regina and asks her to end the feud (and her misery) and just killer her.
+She goes to Regina and asks her to end the feud (and her misery) and just kill her.
 Regina is at first happy to oblige, but then notices a dark spot in Snow's heart.
 Regina gleefully explains that that spot will grow, and darkness and evil will consume her.
 It will destroy her and her family.
 So Regina decides to let Snow live, despite her now begging for death, knowing that this will be her revenge.

 Defiance: In "The Serpent's Egg", Irisa lets Daigo live despite him being responsible for the abuse she suffered as a child, because being forced to live a normal life is far greater a punishment than any torture or execution she could give him.